basanthkumarbm/aws-cloud-projects/README.md

 ## 🔗 Live Demos

-The following projects include live, working deployments hosted on AWS.
+The projects include live, working deployments hosted on AWS.

 Note: Live demos may be temporarily disabled to avoid unnecessary AWS costs.